bhttchr6/Computational-Geometry-Problems/README.md

 `geometry.cpp` consists of a C++ program to check whether a point lies inside(including the boundary) of a triangle or outside.
 A good resource is the book [Mathematics for Computer Graphics](https://www.profajaypashankar.com/wp-content/uploads/2018/09/Mathematics-for-Computer-Graphics-Fifth-Edition.pdf).

+`fibonacci.cpp` is a unique `shared_ptr` based implementation for generating Fibonaci numbers.
+It just needs to store two numbers to generate the entire series.

+`smartptrs.cpp` is a tutorial/very basic module to learn and play with smart pointers.

+`collision.cpp` checks whether two axis-aligned bounding boxes are colliding or not.